drfleming0227/Redfish-Tools/doc-generator/README-property-index-mode.md

 Copyright 2018-2021 Distributed Management Task Force, Inc. All rights reserved.

 You can run the **Redfish doc generator** in *property-index mode* to generate an index of property names and descriptions.

+DSP2053, *Redfish Property Guide* at [https://www.dmtf.org/sites/default/files/standards/documents/DSP2053_2020.4.pdf](https://www.dmtf.org/sites/default/files/standards/documents/DSP2053_2020.4.pdf "https://www.dmtf.org/sites/default/files/standards/documents/DSP2053_2020.4.pdf") is an example of a property index document.

-This output includes property name, type, schemas where found, and descriptions found.
+For each property, this output includes the property name, list of schemas in which the property is defined, the type, and description.

-When you run the doc generator in property-index mode, only a few of command-line options or configuration keys apply.
+When you run the doc generator in property-index mode, only a few command-line options or configuration keys apply.

 ## Contents